MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-overview.md

 ---
 author: josaw1
-description: This topic provides information about the componente of Case management in Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 03/28/2022 ms.topic: reference
+description: This topic provides information about the components of Case management in Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 03/28/2022 ms.topic: reference